• Home

 • These regulations mandate accurate and timely disclosure of information, preventing companies from taking advantage of unsuspecting investors.

-The legal framework for issuing debentures in company law is built upon the Companies Act and regulatory norms set by SEBI.
-These regulations aim to protect the interests of investors, promote transparency, and maintain market integrity.
-By complying with these provisions, companies not only adhere to the law but also contribute to a fair and trustworthy debenture market.
-Investors can feel confident knowing that companies are bound by regulations that ensure transparency, accountability, and the fulfillment of their obligations. 💼⚖️💪
+Companies adhere to the law and contribute to a fair and trustworthy debenture market by complying with these provisions.
+Investors can feel confident knowing that companies are bound by regulations that ensure transparency, accountability, and the fulfilment of their obligations.

 Procedure for Issuing Debentures

-1. Board Resolution and Shareholder Approval 📝✅
+1. Board Resolution and Shareholder Approval

-1. Drafting the Debenture Trust Deed ✍️📑
+1. Drafting the Debenture Trust Deed

 • The next crucial step involves drafting a debenture trust deed.
 This document serves as a legally binding agreement between the company and the debenture holders, detailing the terms and conditions of the debenture issue.